Nuitka/Nuitka/README.rst

    tuples, and not care about sets.

 In theory, something similar is also possible for ``dict``.
-For the later, it will be non-trivial though to maintain the order of execution without temporary values introduced.
+For the latter, it will be non-trivial though to maintain the order of execution without temporary values introduced.
 The same thing is done for pure constants of these types, they change to ``tuple`` values when iterated.